deej-split/impressions-query-by-key/README.md

 Digest gets a POST function.
 Search gets a GET function.
 You probably also want to enable CORS support, and maybe accept all headers, with a *

+Digest lambdas POST function URL is the webhook URL to install in Split.
+Split impressions webhook.

 ## DynamoDB table...

  - *DIGEST_IMPRESSIONS* is the expected name